Dog Training: How to Crate Train a Puppy

 If you’re gearing up to bring home a new dog, chances are “buy a crate” is on your to-do list (right in between “choose a pet food” and “secure an Instagram handle with my dog’s name”).
+You’re probably wondering whether you should crate train your dog, too.
 A lot of trainers and veterinarians recommend crates for potty training dogs for a variety of reasons.
-To get the inside track on why you should consider crate training — and how to do it — we checked in with board-certified veterinary behaviorist Dr. Valli Parthasarathy from Synergy Behavior Solutions.
+To get the inside scoop on why you should consider crate training — and how to do it — we checked in with board-certified veterinary behaviorist Dr. Valli Parthasarathy from Synergy Behavior Solutions.

 Crate training, like using pens and baby gates, is a form of confinement training.
 The ability to keep your dog confined to a small area can come in handy throughout their life.
 With puppies, crate training can help with housebreaking and managing access to objects they are tempted to chew (which is most things).
 But a crate’s usefulness extends beyond those early puppy years.

-“Crate training can be important if your dog is recovering from injury or illness and needs to be kept calm and relatively inactive,” says Dr. Valli.
+“Crate training can be important if your dog is recovering from injury or illness and needs to be kept calm and relatively inactive,” Dr. Valli Parthasarathy says.
 “Being comfortable in a crate can also help reduce anxiety when your dog is at the veterinary clinic awaiting treatment.”
 Also, if you have your heart set on your pup becoming your favorite travel buddy, they’ll need to be acclimated to a crate for plane rides and hotel stays.
 There are even crash-tested crates and carriers that keep dogs safe on road trips.
-Confinement training aside, dogs like to have a safe, quiet place to retreat to when they feel overwhelmed and need time to themselves.
+Crate training aside, dogs like to have a safe, quiet place to retreat to when they feel overwhelmed and need time to themselves.
 Relatable?
 So very.

 Put a soft blanket or towel in the crate, and keep it in an area where you spend a lot of time (you can eventually relocate the crate once they feel comfortable).